mspass-team/mspass/docs/source/user_manual/database_normalization.rst

 all MsPaSS normalizers revert to database transaction mode.

-The normalization classes currently available in MsPASS are defined below with links the docstrings that define their purpose:
+The normalization classes currently available in MsPASS are defined below with links to the docstrings that define their purpose:

 .. list-table:: Normalization Operators
    :widths: 30 50 30